-- To guarantee uniformity, the Head Examiner re-examines a few booklets that each additional examiner had examined.
+- To guarantee uniformity, the Head Examiner re-examines a few UPSC Mains answer sheets/booklets that each additional examiner had examined.
 He may then revise or confirm the marks awarded by the additional examiner as the case may be.
-It is based on this revision that the quantum of marks for moderation for the remaining answer booklets are determined for each examiner.
+It is based on this revision that the quantum of marks for moderation for the remaining UPSC Mains answer sheets/booklets are determined for each examiner.

-- If an additional examiner’s evaluation is deemed too erratic, all the answer booklets allocated to that examiner are re-examined by the Head Examiner or allocated to another examiner whose evaluation standards match the Head’s.
+- If an additional examiner’s evaluation is deemed too erratic, all the UPSC Mains answer sheets/booklets allocated to that examiner are re-examined by the Head Examiner or allocated to another examiner whose evaluation standards match the Head’s.

 - Moderation is applied to each candidate based on the above steps.

-- The scrutiny staff constantly checks for totaling errors, etc.
+- The scrutiny staff constantly checks for totalling errors, etc.

 - Inter-examiner moderation is done to reduce subjectivity in the evaluation because of different examiners.
 Moderation is also done to reduce subjectivity due to the difference in the optional subjects.
 It is only after this step that the final marks are awarded to the candidates.
 In no stage of the evaluation process, the identity of the candidates is revealed.